Reduce Embodied Carbon with Omnis Products

 A renovation of a 1950s building used 35-year-old recycled Steni Panels.

-“The Steni engineered stone façade panels from the 35-year-old housing association were cut and adapted to match the dimensions needed for the renovation project.
+“The Steni composite stone façade panels from the 35-year-old housing association were cut and adapted to match the dimensions needed for the renovation project.
 In all, we delivered 3,819 processed panels,” says Ståle Kristiansen, Regional Manager and project management at Steni.
 “The Kristian Augusts Gate 13 project is the ultimate example of how important wear, resistance and durability of Steni Panels are for sustainability and the environment.”

 2. Slab Insulation Helps Reduce Embodied Carbon in Buildings.